UNITDSPR

 By Arpan Chaturvedi

-NEW DELHI, Jan 10 (Reuters) - India's federal investigating agency has accused liquor giant Diageo DGE.L and Sequoia Capital of making suspicious payments to a politician's firm to seek favourable government decisions, it said in a document Reuters reviewed on Friday.
+NEW DELHI, Jan 10 (Reuters) - India's federal investigating agency has alleged that Diageo DGE.L and Sequoia Capital made suspicious payments to a politician's firm in an attempt to attain favourable government decisions, a document reviewed by Reuters on Friday showed.

-In the document, the Central Bureau of Investigation (CBI) says Diageo Scotland made a suspicious fund transfer to Indian politician Karti Chidambaram's firm after a 2005 ban on sale of its duty-free products hit sales of its Johnnie Walker whisky.
+The Central Bureau of Investigation (CBI) alleges that Diageo Scotland made a suspicious transfer to Congress Party lawmaker Karti Chidambaram's firm after a 2005 ban on the sale of its duty-free products hit Johnnie Walker whisky sales.

-In the case document on its website, the agency said an investigation showed a payment of $15,000 to the firm was intended to influence public servants to lift the ban on Diageo, rather than for consultancy work as it had been described.
+The agency said in the case document on its website that an investigation showed a payment of $15,000 to Chidambaram's firm was intended to influence public servants to lift the ban, rather than for consultancy work as it was described.

 It did not say when the alleged payment by Diageo was made.